lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 # mutation_rate &lt;mutation rate per bp per generation&gt;
 mutation_rate 1.5e-8

-# recomb_file identifies the recombination map to be used, with the format
+# recomb_file specifies the file describing the genetic map to be used (<a href="http://lybird300.github.io/2015/04/21/gene-maps.html">a brief introduction of genetic map</a>).
+The file has two columns separated by whitespace:
 # &lt;position (kb)&gt; &lt;recomb prob per bp per generation&gt;
-# Each line specifies the recombination rate that will be used from that position until the next specified position, or the end of the sequence.
+# The first column gives a base-pair position; the second column sets the crossover recombination rate, per generation, from that point until either the end of the sequence region or the position specified by the next line.
+#The basepair positions in the first column must be in strictly increasing order. #The first line of the genetic map file also specifies the recombination rate from the beginning of the region to the base-pair position of that line.
 recomb_file model.test

+#Gene conversion is specified by the following parameters:
 #gene_conversion_rate &lt;rate of initiation per bp per generation&gt;
-#The length of gene conversion tract is fixed at 500 bp.
 gene_conversion_rate 4.5e-9
+#gene_conversion_relative_rate &lt;rate of gene conversion initiation relative to crossover recombination rate per generation&gt;
+#gene_conversion_mean_tract_length &lt;the mean length of gene conversion tract in bp&gt;
+#Default value is 500 bp

 # rare event rates
 inversion_rate 1.0e-7